Efficient Feature Aggregation and Scale-Aware Regression for Monocular 3D Object Detection: Related Works

-Currently, most methods focus on scale-awareness in 2D object detection, whereas there is relatively little work on monocular 3D detection.
-In fact, scale information is crucial for 3D detectors, since an object’s 2D size often has an implicit geometric projection relationship with its 3D position.
-Our ASRH module encodes 2D scale cues to generate dynamic receptive field offsets that guide the regression head toward scale-aware 3D localization.
+Currently, most methods focus on scale awareness in 2D object detection, whereas there is relatively little work on monocular 3D detection.
+Notably, scale information constitutes a critical geometric prior for 3D detectors due to the inherent relationship between an object's projected 2D dimensions and its spatial position in 3D space.
+To address this limitation, our ASRH module encodes 2D scale cues to generate dynamic receptive field offsets that guide the regression head toward scale-aware 3D localization.